simonsobs/sotodlib/docs/context.rst

 select the appropriate metadata results from a metadata archive (for example, the timestamp associated with an observation could be used to find an appropriate pointing offset).

+The ObsDb is constructed from two tables.
+The "obs table" contains one row per observation and is appropriate for storing basic descriptive data about the observation.
+The "tags table" associates observations to particular labels (called tags) in a many-to-many relationship.

 The ObsDb code does not really require that any particular information be present; it does not insist that there is a "timestamp" field, for